 Step 2: Determine the Amount of Borax to Add

-Using a water chemistry calculator, determine how much borax you need to add to your pool.
+Using my borax pool calculator, determine how much borax you need to add to your pool.
 Your water’s chemical composition is what primarily determines this.

 It’s advisable to add about 20 ounces of borax for every 5,000 gallons of water in your pool.
 This amount will help increase the pH by approximately 0.5.